polydawn/boxen/readme.md

 ## Using with the Default Docker Daemon

-By default, dockctrl will use a `dock` folder it finds in the configuration directories.
+By default, docket will use a `dock` folder it finds in the configuration directories.
-If that folder has `docker.pid` and `docker.sock` files, dockctrl connects to an existing daemon, otherwise it will start one for you.
+If that folder has `docker.pid` and `docker.sock` files, docket connects to an existing daemon, otherwise it will start one for you.
 We have added an empty folder, so that running boxen images will be hosted in the same folder.

 If you want, you can opt to use your own docker daemon instead.